fivetran/dbt_mixpanel/README.md

     event_properties_to_pivot: ['the', 'list', 'of', 'property', 'fields']
 ```

-And if you have **columns** present in your source `mixpanel.event` table that are not covered by Mixpanel default columns, add the following variable to your `dbt_project.yml` file:
+And if there are *columns* present in your source `mixpanel.event` table that are not covered by Mixpanel default columns, add the following variable to your `dbt_project.yml` file to include them:

 ```yml
 # dbt_project.yml